ayush-suman/unwired/README.md

   @override
   APOD parse(Object data) {
     // Parse your data into your desired object (APOD in this case) here.
-    // Using generators like freezed for your data class will give you a nice function to parse the data from JSON.
+    // Using generators like freezed for your data class will give you a nice function to parse
-    // You can call that function here or throw if parsing fails.
-The error should be caught by the HTTP Worker
+    // the data from JSON.
+You can call that function here or throw if parsing fails.
+The error
-    // And packed into the Response object.
+    // should be caught by the HTTP Worker and packed into the Response object.

     return apod;
   }